spgennard/cobolformation/README.md

 As COBOL PIC X(n) data fields often include a lot of unrequired spaces, the use of strings.TrimRight is your friend.

+## Signal handling

+The Micro Focus COBOL runtime by default installs a signal handler and so does the go runtime.

+By using a cobconfig file & the environment variable COBCONFIG the SIGINT signal handler is turned off and a SEGSEGV when CTRL-C is used is avoided.

 ## Building and Deploying

 Build the docker image with your tag of choice: